kdyrhage/BioPredictions.jl/README.md

 # ProteinStats.jl
-A package for calculating and estimating simple statistics for biomolecules.
+A package for simple estimations and predictions for biomolecules.
 Included are:
 - Isoelectric point
 - Molecular weight
 - GRAVY index